-We generate revenue primarily from the (i) sale of software products and service, (ii) M&S service, and (iii) sale of cloud platform products.
-For the years ended December 31, 2020, 2021, and for the six months ended June 30, 2021 and 2022, their total revenue was US\$13.86 million, US\$32.52 million, US\$8.9 million and US\$12.9 million, respectively.
+We generate revenue primarily from the (i) sale of software products, (ii) M&S service, and (iii) sale of cloud platform products.
+For the years ended December 31, 2020 and 2021, our total revenue was US\$13.86 million and US\$32.52 million, respectively.

 - Our software products sold to customers comprising customized software products for specific needs.
-The revenue from sales of software products increased by 109.9% from US\$11.50 million for the year ended December 31, 2020 to US\$24.14 million for the year ended December 31, 2021, primarily due to two major contracts signed in 2021, providing smart graphic review software products amounted to US\$11.88 million and technical services amounted to US\$1.51 million, respectively.
-The revenue from sales of software products increased by 57.8% from US\$4.88 million for the six months ended June 30, 2021 to US\$7.69 million for the six months ended June 30, 2022, primarily due to two major contracts providing technical services amounted to US\$3.37 million and software products sales amounted to US\$1.19 million, respectively. - We provide M&S services for software products contracts which consist of future software updates, upgrades, and enhancements as well as technical product support services, and the provision of updates and upgrades on a when-and-if-available basis.
-The revenue from sales of M&S service increased by 43.1% from US\$1.94 million for the year ended December 31, 2020 to US\$2.78 million for the year ended December 31, 2021, primarily due to more residence service provided to customers in 2021.
-The revenue from sales of M&S service increased by 4.6% from US\$1.43 million for the six months ended June 30, 2021 to US\$1.50 million for the six months ended June 30, 2022, primarily due to a slight increase of price per service provided to customers in 2022. - 3.
-Our cloud platform products, which is a newly established revenue stream in 2021, consist of standardized software products uploaded to our cloud platform.
+The revenue from sales of software products increased by 109.9% from US\$11.50 million for the year ended December 31, 2020 to US\$24.14 million for the year ended December 31, 2021, primarily due to two major contracts signed in 2021, providing smart graphic review software products amounted to US\$11.88 million and technical services amounted to US\$1.51 million, respectively. - We provide M&S services for software products contracts which consist of future software updates, upgrades, and enhancements as well as technical product support services, and the provision of updates and upgrades on a when-and-if-available basis.
+The revenue from sales of M&S service increased by 43.1% from US\$1.94 million for the year ended December 31, 2020 to US\$2.78 million for the year ended December 31, 2021, primarily due to more residence service provided to customers in 2021. - Our cloud platform products, which is a newly established revenue stream in 2021, consist of standardized software products uploaded to our cloud platform.
 The revenue from sales of cloud platform products increased from nil for the year ended December 31, 2020 to US\$5.53 million for the year ended December 31, 2021.
-The revenue from sales of cloud platform products increased by 44.5% from US\$2.53 million for the six months ended June 30, 2021 to US\$3.65 million for the six months ended June 30, 2022, primarily due to increased number of customers attracted by the flexibility and mobility of cloud platform products.

 We sell our products and services to end customers through our sales ecosystem.
-Sales to customers in Mainland China accounted for approximately 88.3% and 97.7% of their total revenue in the fiscal years 2020 and 2021, and 96.1% and 99.3% for the six months ended June 30, 2021 and 2022, respectively.
-Sales to customers in Hong Kong, Macao, Taiwan and other countries accounted for approximately 11.7% and 2.3% of their total revenue in the fiscal years 2020 and 2021, and 3.9% and 0.7% for the six months ended June 30, 2021 and 2022, respectively.
+Sales to customers in Mainland China accounted for approximately 97.7% and 88.3% of our total revenue in fiscal year 2021 and 2020, respectively.
+Sales to customers in Hong Kong, Macao, Taiwan and other countries accounted for approximately 2.3% and 11.7% of our total revenue in fiscal year 2021 and 2020, respectively.